Orange County, Virginia: Local

 Administratively, the county operates under a council-manager form of government.
 The board appoints the county administrator, who serves at its pleasure.
-Theodore (Ted) L. Voorhees has served in this role since April 2020.
+Theodore (Ted) L. Voorhees served in this role from April 2020 to August 2025.
+Glenda Paul, the previous deputy county administrator, now serves in this role.

 Taxation

 The real estate tax rates as of Fiscal Year 2024 include 61 cents per $100 of assessed value for the General Fund and 14 cents per $100 of assessed value for the Fire and EMS Fund for a combined rate of 75 cents.

 Crime

 In November 2017, there was one registered sex offender living in Orange County.

 On April 6, 2014, George Toombs, a 10-year-old boy, was shot and killed.
 The suspect in the case was scheduled to appear in court on murder charges on February 15, 2015.
 The boy's mother was also charged with felony child neglect.

 While extremely rare in the county, a second fatal shooting occurred on June 29, 2014, in Gordonsville, resulting in the death of Clyde Johnson.

 On April 12, 2012, 84-year-old James Weaver was bludgeoned to death in his home by a Louisa County man who used to do work around Weaver's home.

 On September 10, 2010, 19-year-old Samantha Clarke disappeared from her Orange home.
 Her disappearance remains unsolved.

 The Orange County Sheriff's Office maintained 36 sworn officers in 2012.
 The Town of Orange had 15 sworn officers and the Town of Gordonsville five.

 In 2012, the incident rate for the county was 1.6%, for the town of Orange 6.1%, and the Town of Gordonsville 3.4%.